 If an employer treats all his employees unfavourably this will not amount to discrimination as the treatment affects all the employees.
 Once a claimant has established an preliminary case of discrimination the respondent must establish a credible (non-discriminatory) reason for the less favourable treatment.

-Indirect discrimination addresses the concept of an employer applying an obligation or condition with which a particular protected group (age, disability, gender religion or belief etc) finds in difficult to comply with.
+Indirect discrimination at work addresses the concept of an employer applying an obligation or condition with which a particular protected group (age, disability, gender religion or belief etc) finds in difficult to comply with.

 Indirect discrimination occurs when: